 Committed to transparency in healthcare pricing

-We assist local organizations to bring that information to the public in a more user friendly format.
-This gives patients and their families comparison pricing, allowing access to more affordable care.
+which compares cash pay prices of the most commonly performed exams, tests and procedures in the Tulsa, Oklahoma metropolitan area.
+MedPal.health’s goal is to bring cash pay medical pricing information to the public in a free, user friendly format, giving patients and their families comparison pricing, thus allowing access to more affordable care.

 Please reach us at ampt.tulsa@gmail.com if you cannot find an answer to your question or have suggestions.